Indonesia's deadly prison blaze highlights region's overcrowded jails | DW | 14.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-From Indonesia to the Philippines and Thailand, prison overcrowding is endemic.
-"There was only one waist-high squat toilet for a cell with around 80 to 100 inmates sleeping in it," a former inmate has told DW.
+From Indonesia to the Philippines and Thailand, prison overcrowding is a major regional problem.
+"There was only one waist-high squat toilet for a cell with around 80 to 100 inmates," a former inmate told DW.

 A blaze broke out at Tangerang prison near Indonesia's capital city Jakarta last week while inmates were sleeping.
 In total,41 prisoners died and eight others were seriously injured.